Dave Goelz: 1983–1999: Fraggle Rock and Henson's death

 In 1983, Goelz was cast in Fraggle Rock as Boober Fraggle.
 He also performed Uncle Traveling Matt, Philo, and the World's Oldest Fraggle, as well as a variety of guests and incidental characters.

 Goelz also worked on Henson's forays into the fantasy genre, performing skekUng and Fizzgig in The Dark Crystal and Sir Didymus in Labyrinth.
-In 1986, he played Rugby Tiger in The Christmas Toy, later reprising the role in The Secret Life of Toys.
+In 1986, he played Rugby Tiger in The Christmas Toy, later reprising the role in Secret Life of Toys.
 In 1989, he performed Digit in The Jim Henson Hour.

 Following Henson's death in 1990, Goelz's role as Gonzo gained increased prominence, beginning with The Muppet Christmas Carol where he portrayed Gonzo as Charles Dickens.
-In 1992, he took over the role of Waldorf from Henson.
-He introduced the characters Randy Pig and Bill the Bubble Guy in Muppets Tonight in 1996.
-In 1999, Gonzo's role in Muppets From Space marked his first leading role in a Muppet production.
+In 1992, he began performing Waldorf, succeeding Henson in the role.
+For Muppets Tonight, he introduced the characters Randy Pig and Bill the Bubble Guy.
+Gonzo's role in Muppets from Space marked his first leading role in a Muppet production.

 Goelz puppeteered the face of Earl Sinclair in Dinosaurs during the show's first two seasons.
-From 1996 to 1998, he performed Stinky the Skunk in Jim Henson's Animal Show and Humongous Chicken in The Adventures of Elmo in Grouchland.
+From 1996 to 1998, he performed Stinky the Skunk in Jim Henson's Animal Show and Humongous Chicken in the 1999 film The Adventures of Elmo in Grouchland.